openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-context.md

 > **NOTE**
 >
 > Only the context of other modules in the current application and the context of the [intra-application HSP](../../../application-dev/quick-start/in-app-hsp.md) can be obtained.
+The context of other applications cannot be obtained.

 ## Context.createModuleContext